Different ways to get poisoned by food in poor condition

 It is an infection caused by Shigella bacteria.
 This bacteria reproduces in the intestines of humans and is responsible for the contamination of water or food through fecal waste or food handlers who are infected.

 Flies are another means of transmission.
 It is a very common type of infection in places with poor hygiene, so it is very common in underdeveloped countries or places where many people are gathered as refugee camps or similar places.

-It produces, some 36 to 72 hours after infection, acute intestinal inflammation with fever, profuse diarrhea and vomiting.
+It produces, 36 to 72 hours after infection, acute intestinal inflammation with fever, profuse diarrhea and vomiting.
 Other very habitual symptoms when it infects the children are the stiff neck, drowsiness, convulsions, or headache.
-(The infection is spread through contaminated food)

 Initial symptoms are: lack of energy, double vision, slurred speech and difficulty in swallowing food.
 It is a type of poisoning rare but serious enough as it produces a mortality of 10% of those affected.

-This bacteria develop in the soil, sewage and rotting vegetables.
+This bacteria develops in the soil, sewage and rotting vegetables.
 The main sources of food contamination are poorly stored products or those irrigated with contaminated water.
 This infection occurs very little among humans.